Water Heater Services in Allentown, PA

 Common water heater problems homeowners notice

-Hot water that runs out much faster than it used to
+Hot water that does not last the way it used to

 Repair vs. replace: how to think about it